-Saint-Rémy-de-Provence (often written St Rémy) is perhaps the ideal sized town in the Alpilles.
-There are plenty of tempting boutiques, chic hotels, a charming pedestrian-friendly centre and lots of restaurants.
-The largest town in the Alpilles, St Rémy has a population of roughly 9,800 people.
+Saint-Rémy-de-Provence (often written as St Rémy) is perhaps the ideal-sized town in the Alpilles.
+Plenty of tempting boutiques, chic hotels, a charming pedestrian-friendly centre and many restaurants exist.
+The largest city in the Alpilles, St Rémy, has roughly 9,800 people.

 Popular all year, St Rémy can be crowded in the summer months and on market days.
 Local writer Gayle Padgett shared her thoughts on the town.
 “Large enough to have various shops and restaurants, yet small enough that we can walk across it in a few minutes.
 And it’s a town that rewards strolling—the village centre is off-limits to cars, so it’s easy to wander the cobblestone streets, popping in and out of the many charming shops.”

 Market day is on Wednesday mornings in St Rémy.
-Author Keith Van Sickle shared the following tips for a trip to this popular market.
+Author Keith Van Sickle shared the following tips for a trip to this famous market.

-We usually go early because the market can be crowded, plus during the summer it gets hot by mid-day.
-We’re lucky because our house is within walking distance and we don’t have to drive, and parking can be scarce on market day.
+We usually go early because the market can be crowded, plus it gets hot by midday during the summer.
+We’re lucky because our house is within walking distance, we don’t have to drive, and parking can be scarce on market day.
 Here is an insider’s tip on where to park in St-Rémy.